-As our designers at Eleken fully integrate into our clients’ teams when they work on projects, we had a chance to see various types of organizational structures from the inside.
-Companies divide their teams according to an individual product feature, customer type, stage of the customer journey, and more.
+As our designers at Eleken fully integrate into our clients' teams when they work on projects, we see various organizational structures from the inside.
+Companies divide their teams according to individual product features, customer type, customer journey stage, and more.
 In any case, well-defined roles and sound structure result in effective product teams.

-The thing that makes this topic difficult is that there’s no universal answer on how to structure a product management organization.
-Therefore, in this article, we will discuss different approaches to organizational management structure and figure out what type of product company each approach fits the most.
+This topic is complex because there's no universal answer to structuring a product management organization.
+Therefore, in this article, we will discuss different approaches to organizational management structure and determine which type of product company each approach fits the most.